 2021 by Plan International.62 Among HHs with a female respondent (Lebanese n=1093; PRL n=183; migrant n=237)63, the majority of Lebanese (84%), PRL (94%), and migrant (93%) HHs from the MSNA reported using disposal pads as their main menstrual material during their last period prior to data collection.
 In Baabda district, 9% of Lebanese respondents reported bleeding into their clothes.
 The main coping strategy to adapt to issued related to accessing menstrual items in the 30 days prior to data collection reported by these respondents was to rely on less preferred types of menstrual items,64 which was reported by 53% PRL respondents, 44% of Lebanese respondents, and 20% of assessed migrant respondents.
 In Hasbaya district, a particularly high proportion of female respondents (16%) reported women were staying at home during their menstrual cycle.
-In the Plan International study, more than 10% of Lebanese women surveyed also reported strongly agreeing that they experienced stress and anxiety related to accessing menstrual items and that they experienced physical symptoms related to their lack of access to those items.65
+In the Plan International study, more than 10% of Lebanese women surveyed also reported strongly agreeing that they experienced stress and anxiety related to access to those items.65